Introduction

 Conclusion

-The upcoming movies 2026 slate is legitimately exciting in a way that the last few years haven't been.
+The upcoming movies 2026 slate is legitimately one of the most exciting in recent memory.
 There's genuine creative ambition here — from Nolan's mythological epic to Pixar's original story to the Russo Brothers swinging for the fences one more time with the Avengers.
 You're not going to run out of reasons to go to the theater this year.

 Want even more recommendations?
 If you're looking for a curated list of the year's most acclaimed releases, check out our guide to Top Movies of 2026: Critic and Audience Favorites.
+Horror fans should also check out the best horror movies of 2026 for dedicated genre picks.
 And if you need a break from the big screen, don't miss our picks for the best TV shows to stream on Netflix in 2026 — perfect for those nights when you want to stay in.
+Planning to watch at home instead?
+Our movie night guide has everything you need for the perfect setup.

 The smart move?
 Pick your five non-negotiables now, mark the dates in your calendar, and leave room for a couple of surprises.
 Because with a year this stacked, something you've never heard of will end up being the most memorable film you see.